pomerium/pomerium/docs/configuration/readme.md

 The backend storage that databroker server will use, available types: `memory`, `redis`.

-### Data Broker Storage Backend DSN
+### Data Broker Storage Backend Connection String

-- Environmental Variable: `DATABROKER_BACKEND_STORAGE_DSN`
+- Environmental Variable: `DATABROKER_BACKEND_STORAGE_CONNECTION_STRING`
-- Config File Key: `databroker_backend_storage_dsn`
+- Config File Key: `databroker_backend_storage_connection_strinng`
 - Type: `string`
 - **Required** when storage type is `redis`
 - Example: `":6379"`

-The data source name that server will use to connect to storage backend.
+The connection string that server will use to connect to storage backend.

 ## Policy